 Good corporate governance has long been incorporated in HSBC's proprietary fundamental company research.
 HSBC's Stewardship team meets with companies regularly to improve our understanding of their business and strategy, signal support or concerns the Investment Manager has with management actions and promote best practice.
 HSBC believes that good corporate governance ensures that companies are managed in line with the long-term interests of their investors.

 Further information is available on request.

-relations, remuneration of staff and tax compliance
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance